tpatall/ExtendMouthDogSlide/README.md

 For a truly chaotic experience: set the SlideDuration to 1 or lower.

 ## Changelog
+### 1.0.2
+Removed EasySync dependency as CSync now does it all

 ### 1.0.1
-Updated the readme so the intent of the mod is clearer.
+Reuploaded the mod with a different name and icon, so the intent of the mod is clearer.
 Also set the default config settings to be different from the base-game.
 Now you can just install and play!

 ### 1.0.0
 Initial release.

 ## Credits
-Thanks for the preconfigured BepInEx and EasySync/CSync (see dependencies)!
+Thanks for the preconfigured BepInEx and CSync (see dependencies)!